parth1311/mlapp/README.md

        |-- features
        |   |-- .gitkeep
        |   |-- config.py            <- Has the config parameters required for the python script
-       |   |-- create_features.py   <- Extracts the feature set from train and test models
+       |   |-- create_features.py   <- Extracts the feature (quality) set from train and test models
        |-- models
        |   |-- .gitkeep
        |   |-- config.py            <- Has the config parameters required for the python script
+       |   |-- evaluate_model.py    <- Compares the Predicted output v/s Actual output, calculates RMSE, MAE, R2 parameters and outputs it to metrics.json
        |   |-- train_model.py       <- Trains the model with the parameters used in params.yaml
        |-- visualization
        |   |-- .gitkeep